ealexandros/UServer/examples/README.md

     pass
 ```

-Simply add two extra parameters on the decorator function. (description, status_code)
+Simply add two extra parameters on the decorator function. (description,  return_codes)

 1. The **description** must be a string type parameter.
-2. The **status_code**, must be an object type parameter.
+2. The **return_codes**, must be an object type parameter.

 #### Method 2